 We can blame this outcome on a number of factors.
 We can blame colonial powers for using generations of indigenous knowledge to establish extractive industries that had no ties to local communities.
 We can blame post-colonial governments that have for years been unable to reverse such extraction.
 We can blame Africa’s population for being unable to create mining entities that can competitively outbid foreign ones.
 We can blame any of the myriad of factors such as corruption that sustain this status quo.

 Yet this status quo is a cyclical problem.
-Building domestic mining entities that can outbid foreign ones would take an empowered domestic population, yet empowering such a population would take the existent of resources that can be redirected to their education and civic empowerment, yet such redirection would take accountable governance that can execute redirection plans, yet accountable governance can only be sustained by an empowered civilly-responsible population, yet such empowerment would. . .
+Building domestic mining entities that can outbid foreign ones would take an empowered domestic population, yet empowering such a population would take the existence of resources that can be redirected to their education and civic empowerment, yet such redirection would take accountable governance that can execute redirection plans, yet accountable governance can only be sustained by an empowered civilly-responsible population, yet such empowerment would. . .
 We are back at the beginning.

 Your Part, My Part In Reversing Cycles